-We can give to God by loving him.
-We can show our love by loving our brothers and sisters, being ready to risk everything for them.
-Even if we do not realise, we have much wealth to share: we have love in our hearts to give, friendship to express and joy to communicate.
-We have time to use for other people, prayers to offer, inner riches to share.
-Sometimes we have things such as books, clothes, cars, money...
-Let's give them to others and not reason that they might be useful on such and such an occasion.
-Everything can be useful, but in the meantime, by giving in to these ideas, our hearts can become full of attachments which, in turn, create new needs within us.
-No, let's try to keep only what we need.
-Let's be careful not to lose Jesus because of some money we have set aside, because of something we can do without".
-[1]
+We can give to God by loving Him.
+We can show our love by loving our brothers and sisters, being ready to stake everything for them.
+Even if it does not seem so to us, we have much wealth to share: we have love in our hearts to give, friendliness to express and joy to communicate.
+We have time to make available, prayers to offer, inner riches to share.
+Sometimes we have things: books, clothes, vehicles, money. ...
+Let's give them without too much reasoning, 'but this might be useful on such and such an occasion'.
+Everything can be useful, but in the meantime, by giving in to these ideas, many attachments creep into our hearts and new needs are always created.
+No. Let's try to keep only what we need.
+Let's be careful not to lose Jesus because of some money we have set aside, because of something we can do without."

-Marisa and Agostino, who have been married for thirty-four years, told us their experience, 'After eight years of marriage, everything was going well for us: the house and our jobs were just as we wanted them.
-But then we were asked whether we could move from Italy to a Latin American country, to support a young Christian community.
-Among the thousands of different voices we heard within that expressed concern about an unknown future and the comments of people who told us we were crazy, both of us were aware of one voice in particular that gave us a great peace.
-It was Jesus who was saying, "Come, follow me."
+Marisa and Agostino, who have been married for thirty-four years, told us their experience: "After eight years of marriage, everything was going well for us: the house and our jobs were just as we wanted them.
+But then we were asked whether we could move from Italy to a Latin American country, to support a young Christian community there.
+Among the thousand different voices of concern about an unknown future and those of people who told us we were crazy, we heard one voice in particular that gave us great peace.
+It was Jesus who was saying, 'Come, follow me'.
 So we did.
 We found ourselves in a completely different environment from what we were used to.
 Although we had much less than we had before, we felt that we received many other things in exchange, such as wonderful relationships with many people.

 The experience of God's providence was also very strong.
 One evening we had organized a small party and each family was going to bring typical dishes for the meal.
 We had just returned from Italy with a big piece of Parmesan cheese.
-We felt torn between wanting to share a part of it with the other families and the thought that there would be little left for us, but we remembered Jesus' words, "Give, and it will be given to you."
+We felt torn between wanting to share a part of it with the other families and the thought that we would soon be without it again, but we remembered Jesus' words, 'Give, and it will be given to you.'
 (Lk 6:38).
 We looked at each other and said: we've left our country, our jobs and our relatives, and now we are attaching ourselves to a piece of cheese!
 So we cut a lump of cheese and took it with us.
-Two days later the doorbell rang; it was a tourist that we didn't know, a friend of some friends of ours, and he gave us a package from them.
+Two days later the doorbell rang; it was a tourist that we didn't know, a friend of some friends of ours and he had a package from them for us.
 We opened it and found a big piece of Parmesan cheese.
-Jesus' promise, "...a good measure, pressed down, shaken together, running over, will be put into your lap" is really true.'
+Jesus' promise, '...a good measure, pressed down, shaken together, running over, will be put into your lap' is really true!"